Human Genetics Center

 - Understand the contributions of genetic factors to those common diseases that account for most of the mortality in the public health context.

 - Understand the forces that influence the patterns of naturally occurring variation in the human genome, and how those patterns can be exploited to understand human disease.

-- Continue to expand our base of research through closer interdisciplinary collaboration with other research groups in the Texas Medical Center, in particular those located in the Health Science Center s School of Public Health and School of Medicine.
+- Continue to expand our base of research through closer interdisciplinary collaboration with other research groups in the Texas Medical Center, in particular those located in the Health Science Center's School of Public Health and McGovern Medical School.

 - Seek external support to maintain the state-of-the-art laboratory and computing equipment which is essential to our research.

 - Molecular evolution